 Photography is an art, making composition vitally important to its aesthetic appeal.
 It’s key in separating a picture from a photograph.
 Deciding what to put in an album or hang on a wall.
 Milk bath photography gives the photographer a chance to delve more into the artistry of his or her craft and the client the opportunity to be a part of art.
 With a clear setting and essentially blank canvas (unless you want to jazz the milk bath up with bath bombs to change colors from traditional white), it provides the space needed to focus on details.

 Composition refers to the arrangement of visual elements in an artwork.
 With the background and space being limited or clearly defined, it is important to be meticulous with the elements of composition.
 Those being unity, balance, movement, rhythm, focus, contrast, proportion, and pattern.
 What does all this mean?
 Visualize how the arrangement should look and the best ways to capture it.
 Know how the components of your composition under and outside your lens work with one another.
 Being aware of everything going into your photo will help in achieving a pleasing result.

 Allow me to add that milk bath photography is not limited to just women.
 Sure, on average more women take milk bath photography sessions, but anyone can have a milk bath photography session.
 Men, children, and babies.
 It’s all about setting, mood, composition, and capture.
 When everything comes together, you are sure to have a memorable shot that is just as fun to take as it is aesthetically pleasing to the eye.

 Would you be interested in trying a milk bath photography session?
 How would you want yours styled?
-If you’re ready to reserve your milk bath session, visit here to book your session, contact us at ThisisAdnarim93@gmail.com or view our services to learn more.
+If you’re ready to reserve your milk bath session, visit here to book your session, contact me at Miranda@Thisisadnarim93.com, or view our services to learn more.